The Calderon Problem Revisited: Reconstruction With Resonant Perturbations: Proof of Theorem

 where we prove that

 see $(\ref{I1-formula-Intro})$.
-In the second subsection we derive and we justify the invertibility of the discrete algebraic system satisfied by the vector $\left( \int_{D_{j}} v^{g}_{j}(x) \, dx \right)_{j=1,\cdots,M}$, contained in $\bm{I_1}$, see $(\ref{ASEqua1})$ and \textbf{Lemma \ref{MTR}}.
+In the second subsection we derive and we justify the invertibility of the discrete algebraic system satisfied by the vector $\left( \int_{D_{j}} v^{g}_{j}(x) \, dx \right)_{j=1,\cdots,M}$, contained in $\bm{I_1}$, see $(\ref{0820})$ and \textbf{Lemma \ref{MTR}}.
 The third subsection consists in writing down the L.S.E, satisfied by $u^{g}(\cdot)$, where $u^{g}(\cdot)$ is the function appearing in

 see $(\ref{NewL.S.E})$.
-Then, we prove that the discrete algebraic system can be approximated by the continuous L.S.E, see $(\ref{maxY-Y})$.
-The goal of the last subsection fall in with the justification of the convergence of $\bm{I_1}$ to $\bm{I_2}$ for large number of droplets, i.e. $M \gg 1$.
+Then, we prove that the discrete algebraic system can approximate the continuous L.S.E, see $(\ref{maxY-Y})$.
+The goal of the last subsection lies in the justification of the convergence of $\bm{I_1}$ to $\bm{I_2}$ for a large number of droplets, that is, $M \gg 1$.

 To avoid making this section heavy and cumbersome, we have noted six lemmas without proofs.
-The proof of each lemma can be found in \textbf{Section \ref{SectionInjective}} and \textbf{Section \ref{Appendix}}.
+The proof of each lemma can be found in \textbf{Section \ref{Appendix}}.

-\subsection{Extraction of the dominant term of \textbf{$\boldmath{I_1}$}}
+\subsection{Extraction of the dominant term of $I_{1}$}

 We set